 - Regional: Santander is a regional bank in the US, so you might be out of luck unless you live in the Northeast or Florida.

 - In-Branch Services: Some products and services (like CDs) require an in-person visit to a local branch.
-As you know, at bank branches you might experience long queues, mainly due to social-distancing rules that might be in place.

 Alternatives to Santander Bank

-If it’s the sense of community, then another community bank or a credit union might be a better fit for you.
+If it’s the sense of community, another community bank or a credit union might be a better fit for you.

 You might also want to consider an online bank, making physical branch locations irrelevant.